conig/corx/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="50%" />

-We can see that variables cluster together in two separate arcs.
+We can see that variables in mtcars cluster together in two separate groups.
 If we want to highlight this we can request two clusters to be marked.

 ``` r
 plot_mds(x, 2)